How Does a Sales Funnel Work?

 As a lead progresses through the sales funnel stages, he or she learns more about the company and its services and products.
 Good businesses know what type of sales and marketing collateral as well as the appropriate verbiage of those pieces of collateral are best for each part of the sales funnel to get leads onto the next stage.

 In some companies the prospective customers are referred by different names as they go through the sales funnel stages.
 They are commonly referred to as leads while towards the top of the funnel.
 In the middle of the sales funnel they are often called prospects and at the bottom when they make a purchase, they are called customers or clients.
-Other companies go a step further, coming up with additional names for leads in more specific stages of the sales funnel including: suspect, prospect, qualified prospect, committed prospect and transacted customer or client.
+Other companies go a step further, coming up with additional names for leads in more specific stages of their sales funnel template including: suspect, prospect, qualified prospect, committed prospect and transacted customer or client.

 How many stages are in a sales funnel and how long does it take for a lead to become a customer?
 The answer to both these questions depends on your company.
-Most sales funnels include a top, middle and bottom of the funnel, comprising of 5-7 stages.
+Most sales funnel templates include a top, middle and bottom of the funnel, comprising of 5-7 stages.
 The duration it takes for a potential customer to become a paying customer will depend on your industry, product and services as well as who your audience is.

 Whether you’re new to sales or want to establish an organized, well-run sales department at your company, it helps to come up with a sales funnel template.
 You can get a pre-made sales template or you can make your own with as many or as few stages as is needed for your business and buyers.
 To help you get started, here is a basic breakdown of a seven-stage sales funnel: